What psychologists do on disaster relief operations

 Although psychologists do not offer therapy at disaster sites, they can help people build upon their own internal strengths to begin the process of recovering from the disaster.
-Psychologists help those in disasters circumstances to build their skills of resilience to move from feeling hopeless to having a more long-term, realistic perspective.
+Psychologists help those in disastrous circumstances to build their skills of resilience to move from feeling hopeless to having a more long-term, realistic perspective.
 This process can include taking small steps toward concrete goals and connecting with others as they learn to cope with a disaster’s logistical and emotional challenges.

 As psychologists offer this support, they may:

-- Listen to people's concerns on a variety of issues including their homes, missing family members, and pets.
+- Listen to people's concerns on a variety of issues including their homes, missing family members and pets.

 - Help people to manage their temporary living conditions and to acclimate to shelters located possibly far from their home state and in different environments.

-- Provide information about available resources for current needs (clothing, medical care, etc); help to facilitate those connections.
+- Provide information about available resources for current needs (clothing, medical care, etc.); help to facilitate those connections.

 - Advocate for the needs of particular individuals or families as they navigate the systems that have been established to provide aid.